-What Siling lacks in size in has in steles.
+What Siling lacks in size it has in steles.
 South of the surrounding wall and close to the southeastern corner is yet another stele.
-It carries an inscription in Chinese and dates to 1659, during the Qing Shunzi emperor (r.
+It carries an inscription in Chinese and dates to 1659, during the Qing Shunzi Emperor (r.
 1644-1661).
-It presumably recounts the burial of the emperor.
+It recounts the life, misfortune and burial of the Emperor.

 A small -apparently misplaced- stone statue of a resting horse without a head has been placed just outside the metal doors to the tomb.
 Such figure would not normally be found here and probably belongs to another tomb area in the neighborhood.
 Judging from the size, this might well be a consort tomb.

-Whereas the eastern and western walls have been rebuilt and painted vermilion the southern wall is incomplete.
-Most of it has not been repainted and the wall has been erected in the entire length –also across the tomb entrance.
+Whereas the eastern and western walls have been rebuilt and painted vermilion, the southern wall is incomplete.
+Most of it has not been repainted, but the wall has been erected in the entire length –even across the tomb entrance.

-In the center of the south wall the remaining stone slabs of the original flight of stairs highlights that the entire entrance hall is missing.
-It was a three by one bay single roof structure but little remains hereof but the dilapidated stone platform and the individual slabs which made up the stairs.
+In the center of the south wall the remaining stone slabs of the original flight of stairs highlight that the entire entrance hall is missing.
+It was a three by one bay single roof structure but little remains hereof but the dilapidated stone platform and the individual slabs, which made up the stairs.

 The only way into the mausoleum proper is through a rusty metal door, which is normally locked.
 Inside the southern wall lies the front yard, now merely a vegetable garden for the superintendent.
 He is by the way rather protective of his precinct and (correctly) quite reluctant to let anyone inside the mausoleum.